OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 reading materials and interactive modules are presented through weekly online Reading Activities on Canvas, which are due on **Sunday nights at 11:59 PM**.

-* **Flipped Classroom Preparation**: This course uses a flipped classroom model.
-Lecture sessions are dedicated to interactive exercises, live coding, and collaborative problem solving rather than passive lecturing.
-It is your responsibility to complete the reading and practice exercises beforehand so that you are prepared for class.
-* **Preparation for Labs and Quizzes**: In addition to Sunday deadlines, you should always complete the week's reading before your scheduled lab meeting.
+* **Preparation for Labs and Quizzes**: In addition to Sunday deadlines, you should always complete the week's reading before your scheduled lab meeting to be prepared for the required pre-lab and to be prepared for the lab work itself.
 The concepts introduced in reading activities are also directly assessed on upcoming quizzes and programming assignments.
-* **Unlimited Practice for Full Credit**: Reading activities contain interactive visualizations, self-check questions, and CodeWorkout coding challenges.
-You can repeat these exercises as many times as you like before the deadline until you earn full credit (7 points per weekly reading assignment, for a total of **98 points** across the semester).
+* **Unlimited Practice for Full Credit**: Reading activities contain interactive coding questions to help you practice.
+They also include supplementary syntax practice resources for those new to programming, as well as addiitonal exercises for self-study and exam preparation.
+You can repeat these exercises as many times as you like before the deadline until you earn full credit.
-* **Strict Due Dates**: Reading activities must be completed by the posted deadline. **No late submissions are accepted on Reading Activities.**
+* **Strict Due Dates**: Reading activities must be completed by the posted deadline. **No late submissions are accepted on Reading Activities.** You can continue to review or complete all exercises (both graded and supplemental) for self-study purposes after the deadline (not for grade credit).

 Lab Assignments